reidmorrison/secret_config/README.md

 ### Authorization

-The following policy needs to be added to the AMI Group under which the application will be running:
+The following policy needs to be added to the IAM Group under which the application will be running:

 ~~~json
 {